Healthcare company ordered to pay Washington more than $1M

 A healthcare company was ordered to pay the state of Washington more than $1 million, according to a news release from the Washington State Attorney General’s (AG) Office on Monday.

-The AG’s Office stated a Medicaid Fraud Control Division investigation revealed Lincare Inc., which provides oxygen tanks to patients, overbilled its patients.
+The AG’s Office stated a Medicaid Fraud Control Division investigation revealed Lincare Inc., which provides oxygen tanks, overbilled its patients.
 Therefore, the company was ordered to pay out $1.15 million.

 “This will reimburse the state’s Medicaid program for Lincare’s fraudulent overbilling of leased oxygen equipment,” the AG’s Office said.